Linaro/website/_posts/2011/09/2011-09-15-building-a-linaro-android-build-from-source.markdown

 layout: post
 link: https://www.linaro.org/blog/building-a-linaro-android-build-from-source/
 slug: building-a-linaro-android-build-from-source
-title: "\uFEFFBuilding a Linaro Android Build from Source"
+title: "Building a Linaro Android Build from Source"
 wordpress_id: 4131
 categories:
-- Linaro Blog
+- blog
 ---

 Building a Linaro Android build from scratch is a great way to learn more about Android and work more efficently with the Android team.
 I recently ran through these steps and produced a build that could be programmed on a Panda.
 These steps should work for the other boards.